n1xx1/nlang/README.md

     free(raw1)

 ### Standard smart pointers
 What should be used instead of malloc.
-Smart pointers contents are automatically free when they go out of scope.
+Smart pointers contents are automatically freed when they go out of scope.

     let ptr1 = Ptr[u32](10) // typeof(ptr1) is Ptr[u32]
     let raw1 = ptr1.raw() // typeof(ptrraw1) is *u32